The-AI-Alliance/trust-safety-user-guide/README.md

 > [!TIP]
 > 1. On MacOS, use &#8984;-click on the URL to open it in a browser.
 > 2. Run `make help` for a list of commands defined.

-## Contributing New or Improved Content

-What gets displayed by GitHub Pages is the customized Markdown files in the `docs` directory.
-If you need to create a new page, copy an existing page to get the correct "header" information, then edit as needed.

-Here are some things you should know.

-### We Require "Developer Certificate of Origin" (DCO)

-> [!WARNING]
-> Before you make any git commits with changes, understand what's required for DCO.

-See the [Alliance contributing guide](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md#developer-certificate-of-origin) for details.
-In practical terms, supporting this requirement means you must use the `-s` flag with your `git commit` commands.

-### Using the Correct Branch

-As for most Git projects, issue PRs to the `main` branch.
-However, the repo is actually configured to publish the docs from the `latest` branch, so we can accept PRs quickly, then decide when to publish a new version.
-(We will also tag `latest` for each release with a version number, for historical tracking.)

-> [!NOTE]
-> If you are curious, the details of how this publication branch is configured are discussed [below](#configuring-github-pages-in-the-repo-settings).

 ## Publishing a New Version